ssilver51/GABF/README.md

 This dataset contained beer names, brewery names, and a few review scores rated 1-5.
 Let's explore one score in particular, the **overall score**.
 <br>
 <br>
-After some cleaning and fuzzy matching, I was able to split this dataset into two samples; one sample contained 171,529 reviews, all specific to beers that have recieved a GABF medal, and the other sample contained 1,500,487 reviews, all specific to beers that have NOT won a medal at the Great American Beer Festival.
+After some cleaning and fuzzy matching, I was able to split this dataset into two samples; one sample contained 171,529 reviews, all specific to beers that have received a GABF medal, and the other sample contained 1,500,487 reviews, all specific to beers that have NOT won a medal at the Great American Beer Festival.
 <br>
 <br>
 To test whether or not GABF winners score higher than their counterparts, we consider the following hypothesis test: